mhatzl/wiki-repo-template/.github/pull_request_template.md

 ]]

-# Describe how you fixed the issue(s)
+# Decisions you made for this PR

 {{

-Add a clear and concise description about how you fixed the issue(s).
+Add a clear and concise description about your decisions related to this PR.

-**Note:** Can be omitted if changes are self-explanatory.
+**Note:** May be omitted if decisions are documented in committed files.

 }}